selftrace/Diabetes_prediction/README.md

 # diabetes_prediction

-The dataset is from Kaggle (Diabetes Prediction Dataset).
+The dataset is from kaggle (Diabetes Prediction Dataset).

 It contains medical information about patients and each row already has a label indicating whether the patient has diabetes or not.
 The model learns patterns in the health data to predict if a new patient is likely to have diabetes.